osquery/foundation/docs/office-hours/20210119_meeting_notes.md

 https://github.com/osquery/osquery/pull/6896

-We can set the SDK and minimum version seperately.
+We can set the SDK and minimum version separately.

 We'd like to upgrade the minimum version, so that we can use the `available` macros.